Nashik district: Maratha

 In 1664, Chhatrapati Shivaji Maharaj marched through Nashik district to sack Surat. in 1670, he attacked the Mughals again, entered Baglana and captured several forts in the region.
 In October 1670, Shivaji sacked Surat again, and while he was returning he was intercepted by the Mughals between Vani and Dindori in Nashik district.
 He defeated the Mughals in the Battle of Vani Dindori.
 Eventually Shivaji captured Samner.
 For some time afterwards, Shivaji and the Mughals engaged in back-and-forth raiding, but in 1672 another battle was fought before Salher, where the Marathas destroyed the Mughal force.

-In 1681, Muhammad Akbar, son of Aurangzeb, fled through Baglana on his way to seek shelter in Sambhaji's court.
+In 1681, Muhammad Akbar, a son of Aurangzeb, fled through Baglana on his way to seek shelter in Sambhaji's court.
 Nashik was the site of many other battles between the Marathas and Mughals, and forts were taken and re-taken constantly.
-At the time of Aurangzeb's death, Nashik was part of Sangamner Sarkar under Aurangabad Subah while Baglana was part of Khandesh subah.
+At the time of Aurangzeb's death, Nashik was part of the Sangamner Sarkar under Aurangabad Subah, while Baglana was part of the Khandesh subah.

-In 1715, Khandoji Dabhade collected chauth on behalf of the Maratha Emperor, particularly targeting merchants going from Surat.
+In 1715, Khandoji Dabhade collected chauth on behalf of the Maratha Emperor, particularly targeting merchants coming from Surat.
 The Mughals sent an expedition against him but were utterly crushed in the mountains near Nashik.
 Another expedition failed to stop the Marathas.
 The Sayyid brothers then ruling Delhi sought a negotiated peace, and Peshwa Balaji Vishwanath negotiated a peace which saw the Marathas gaining grants of Chauth and Sardeshmukhi over Nashik, the northern part of which comprised the districts of Bagalana and Galna, although the territory was still nominally under Mughal control.